 “If the breasts aren’t emptied regularly every two to three hours in the first weeks of feeding your baby or by using an adequate breast pump, then milk can become trapped, leading to clogged milk ducts,” Radom noted.

-Mastitis can also occur when bacteria enters into the breast from a cracked or damaged nipple.
+Mastitis can also occur when bacteria enters into the breast from sore or cracked nipples.
 This can allow bacteria from your baby’s mouth and your skin to enter one of the plugged ducts and grow.

 How do I know if I have mastitis?

-Symptoms of mastitis can appear quickly, but often the first symptom of mastitis is a breast lump or thickening of your breast tissue.
+Symptoms can appear quickly, but often the first symptom of mastitis is a breast lump or thickening of your breast tissue.
 Other symptoms may include:

 - Breast tenderness and swelling